Special, Limited-Time Offer!

 One-on-one coaching is an investment in your future.
 It will have ripple effects into every area of your life.
-I know that the cost might seem a little daunting at first, but I believe you are worthy of a better life.
+You are worthy of a better life.

 You ought to be able to be yourself in every area of your life, secure in the knowledge that you are enough, you are valued, and you are not alone.

 Consider this continuing education for what they didn’t teach you in school.
 By taking care of yourself you'll be setting a great example for your coworkers, family, and friends.